What is financial aid?

 When does the federal financial aid award year start?

 The federal financial aid award year is defined by the Federal Government as starting on July 1st and ending June 30th the following year.
-The 2017-2018 award will start from July 1, 2017 to June 30, 2018.

 Can I receive federal financial aid at more than one college?